Au Pair questions to ask on Interview with the host family

 - Then, is time to make summer homework/play with children in English?
 What do they do?

 - What they usually do after that?
 Do they go to the swimming pool, beach, park?

 - At what time must we go/stay home to have lunch?

 - Do I have to prepare lunch?
 (Usually host parents leave the lunch ready and the au pair only have to warm up in the microwave)

 - At what time you arrive from work?

 - Do I have all my afternoon free?
 Can I do whatever I want meet other au pairs, go to the beach.

 - Another 30% of host families request an au pair during their holidays.

-Isn’t necessary you make all this questions in the Skype interview, you can also write and email to the host family after the interview asking about some of the questions you didn’t ask.
+Isn’t necessary you make all this questions to the host family in the Skype interview, you can also write and email to to them after the interview asking about some of the questions you didn’t ask.

-The most important is: before you decide for a host family you have a clear idea about your daily life and host family expectatives regarding their au pair.
+The most important is, before you decide for a host family, to have a clear idea about your daily life and host family expectatives regarding their au pair.